-Periodically throughout a year I would run my #publishin8 book creation cycles.
-This would be a heavily supported 8 week programme where every participant has the chance to publish a book within the 8 week timeframe.
+Periodically throughout a year I would run my Publishin8 book creation cycles.
+This would be a supported 8 week program where every participant has the chance to publish a book within the 8 week timeframe.

 It would include:

-- Weekly how-to lesson which would also set the week’s goals
+- Weekly live video how-to lesson which would also set the week’s goals

-- Private facebook group for the cycle participants, where I would be answering any questions throughout
+- Private facebook group for the cycle participants, where I would be answering questions and sharing publishing resources

 NOTE: This does not include any of the costs associated with publishing a book that I mentioned earlier in the post, these would be down to individual participants to decide what strategy they wanted to follow and therefore how much to spend per book.

-If you’ve already decided that this is of interest to you, then you can join the Publish Mate/#Publishin8 wait list:
+If you’ve already decided that this is of interest to you, then you can join the Publishin8 wait list:

-So my question for you is, would you be interested in the Publish Mate package?
-How about the #publishin8 cycles?
-Are there certain bits you like the sound of but not others?
-Please let me know in the comments - any programme I build will be based on your feedback!….
+So my question for you is, would you be interested in the Publishin8 program?
+Please let me know in the comments - any program I build will be based on your feedback!….